Metaxal/measures/README.md

 To ease human interaction, measures can be written in an simple Domain Specific Language, that turns list-based numbers to measures.
 A DSL measure can then be:
 * a number alone,
-* a list with a number followed by one or more DSL unit.
+* a list with a number followed by one or more DSL units.

 A DSL unit can be:
 * a symbol alone (taking the 1 exponent by default),
 * a list with a symbol and an exponent.

-The procedure `m` is a helper turns a DSL measure into a `measure`.
+The procedure `m` is a helper to turn a DSL measure into a `measure`.

 Example:
 ```racket